What Is Rear Wheel Drive? – The Pros And Cons

 Is An RWD Vehicle Difficult To Control?

-Rear drivers are more prone to power oversteer.
-Applying torque to the rear wheels while turning results in a loss of traction and causes the vehicle’s back end to step out.
-This isn’t necessarily a bad thing and falls into the pros column for many driving enthusiasts.
+Rear wheel drive vehicles are more vulnerable to power oversteer.
+When you add torque to the rear wheels while steering, also called cornering, you can lose traction, which results in the back end of the vehicle stepping out.
+This isn’t necessarily a bad thing, and is a positive experience for countless enthusiastic drivers.

 There’s some truth to this.
 But with common sense, a good set of winter tires, and electronic driver aids, there’s a good chance a rear-drive car will be safe and controllable in winter conditions.